 I loved it!

-Saturday 22 November 2014
+Saturday, 22 November 2014

 St Ninian's Cave

-St Ninian's Cave was our destination today on our walking weekend to Newton Stewart.
+St Ninian's Cave was our destination today on our hill-walking club weekend to Newton Stewart.
 We drove the two hours down to this area last night after work and enjoyed a hearty pub tea with the other nine in our party.
 The hotel is really nice with ensuite rooms; I had been expecting a hostel so I was very pleasantly surprised.

 This morning six of us went on a circular coastal route starting from the small harbour village of Isle of Whithorn.
 After a rainy night and a misty start to the day, the weather turned warm and sunny - as we walked along in short sleeves it was hard to believe that we are nearly at the end if November.
 We made our way along cliff paths with beautiful sea views across to the Isle of Man in the distance.